davidpagnon/Sports2D/README.md

 - [x] **Filtering and plotting tools**.
 - [x] Handle sudden **changes of direction**.
 - [x] **Batch processing** for the analysis of multiple videos at once.
-- [ ] **Colab version**: more user-friendly, usable on a smartphone.
-- [ ] **GUI applications** for Windows, Mac, and Linux, as well as for Android and iOS.
-- [ ] **Convert positions to meters** by providing the distance [between two clicked points](https://stackoverflow.com/questions/74248955/how-to-display-the-coordinates-of-the-points-clicked-on-the-image-in-google-cola)
+- [ ] **Convert positions to meters** by providing the person height, a calibration file, or 3D points [to click on the image](https://stackoverflow.com/questions/74248955/how-to-display-the-coordinates-of-the-points-clicked-on-the-image-in-google-cola)
 - [ ] Perform **Inverse kinematics and dynamics** with OpenSim (cf. [Pose2Sim](https://github.com/perfanalytics/pose2sim), but in 2D).
 Update [this model](https://github.com/davidpagnon/Sports2D/blob/main/Sports2D/Utilities/2D_gait.osim) (add arms, markers, remove muscles and contact spheres).
 Add pipeline example.
+- [ ] Run again without pose estimation with the option `--pose_file` for px .trc file.
+- [ ] Option to only analyze one person (more frames and more speed)
+- [ ] **Colab version**: more user-friendly, usable on a smartphone.
+- [ ] **GUI applications** for Windows, Mac, and Linux, as well as for Android and iOS.

 </br>

 - [ ] **Track other points and angles** with classic tracking methods (cf. [Kinovea](https://www.kinovea.org/features.html)), or by training a model (cf. [DeepLabCut](https://deeplabcut.github.io/DeepLabCut/README.html)).